kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 - *Claims validation rules*: current OIDC provider supports only audience claim validation and only by exact values.
 - *Claim mappings*: it is only possible to pick a single value from a single claim and prefix groups.
+  - This also serves to support the use of nested claims (i.e. not at the top level)
 - *Use more than one OIDC provider*: the only option, for now, is to use an external OIDC provider that handles multiplexing support for multiple providers.
+  - This also serves to support the use of more than one client ID
 - Change authenticator settings without restarting kube-apiserver.
-- SPIFFE JWTs
-- TODO other issues from the PR
-- Validations for infra providers
+- Support validation rules on the final user info object to allow infra providers to safely expose this functionality to customers
 - Easy migration from existing OIDC flags
+  - Note: we intend to drop the `--oidc-signing-algs` flag because this configuration provides no benefit (we will always allow all asymmetric algorithms)

 ### Non-Goals

-- Supporting configuration of authenticaiton mechnisims other than `jwt`
+- Supporting configuration of authentication mechanisms other than `jwt` (this is deferred to future KEPs)
-- Supporting other methods for keys discovery other than standart OIDC discovery mechanism
+- Supporting methods for keys discovery other than standard OIDC discovery mechanism via the well-known endpoint
-- No support for `x5c`
+- Support for certificate based signing via the `x5c` header field (this is deferred until we have more user evidence)
+- Supporting access to the JWT header in rules (this is deferred until we have more user evidence)
+- Supporting access to the provider config itself in rules (this is deferred until we have more user evidence)
+- Supporting JWTs with multiple signatures (to avoid any security issues caused by signature confusion)

 ## Proposal

-1. Add new `apiserver.config.k8s.io` API object to parse a structured config file `AuthenticaitonConfiguration`.
+1. Add new `apiserver.config.k8s.io` API object to parse a structured config file `AuthenticationConfiguration`.
-2. Add a single flag for kube-apiserver to point to the structured config file, automatically reload it on changes.
+2. Add a single flag `--authentication-config` for kube-apiserver to point to the structured config file, automatically reload it on changes.
 3. Use an expression language to let users write their own logic for mappings and validation rules (expressions should be simple for common cases, yet powerful to cover most user stories).

 ### Risks and Mitigations

-Since this is a new optional feature, no migration is required.
-Before the Stable release of the feature, we should provide examples of migrating from a flag-based config to a new structured config.
+Since this is a new optional feature, no migration is required unless the user wants to replace their existing OIDC flags usage with the config file.
+The use of `--authentication-config` is mutually exclusive with the existing OIDC flags, so we will provide documentation for migrating from a flag-based config to the new config.

 ## Design Details